mcruz206/LearnAI-Bootcamp/lab01.1-pcl_and_cognitive_services/README.md

 Once you've set your Cognitive Services API keys, your Azure Blob Storage Connection String, and your Cosmos DB Endpoint URI and Key in your _TestCLI's_ `settings.json`, you can run the _TestCLI_.

-Run _TestCLI_, then open Command Prompt and navigate to your ImageProcessing\TestCLI folder (Hint: use the "cd" command to change directories).
+Run _TestCLI_, then open Command Prompt and navigate to your Starting-ImageProcessing\TestCLI folder (Hint: use the "cd" command to change directories).
 Then enter `.\bin\Debug\TestCLI.exe`.
 You should get the following result:

 ```
     > .\bin\Debug\TestCLI.exe